SharuPaul/RNASeq/README.md

 nextflow run main.nf --indir <input data directory> -profile <nextflow profile(s)>
 ```

-You can also supply prebuilt indexes for salmon and hisat, and use any nextflow arguments.
-The program will look for input data in directory specified by --indir by default.
-If some data is in a different folder or a subfolder, and it cannot be located automatically, then you can specify that using the appropriate arguments (reads, cdna, fasta, gff).
+Prebuilt indexes for salmon and hisat can be supplied, and addtitional nextflow arguments can also be used.
+The program will look for input data in directory specified by `--indir` by default.
+If some data is in a different folder or a subfolder, and it cannot be located automatically, then you can specify that using the appropriate arguments (e.g. `--reads` or `--cdna` ).